Neil Sanderson: Equipment

 Sanderson uses a Yamaha drum kit.
 His kit includes a double-bass, Sabian Artisan cymbals, an Evans drumheads and a Yamaha DTX Multi12 sample pad.
 He also uses Vic Firth drumsticks.
 His most recent addition to his set is the ButtKicker Concert sub-bass monitoring system.
-In the past, Sanderson used Zildjian cymbals during the recording of One-X.
+In the past, Sanderson used Zildjian cymbals during the recording of One-X. In at least one song, Alienation by Three Days Grace, Sanderson plays the mbira, a small thumb piano.

 Reception

 Sin Lucas, writing in The Silver Tongue said "It's hard to pick a highlight ... but the drum solo by Neil Sanderson was nothing short of spectacular."
 A reviewer for Electric City wrote of Sanderson's "impressive chops and accuracy."
 But Nikki M. Mascali of The Weekender wrote of the same performance "Though an interesting concept, it was an unnecessary lull in the show."

 Personal life

 In 2003, Sanderson married his wife Janin.
 They have a daughter, Violet, a son, Jet, as well as an adopted daughter, Raven.
 In March 2024, he led the 21st annual St. Patrick's Day parade in his hometown.